-Dear Shareholder.
+Dear Shareholder,

-I am pleased to provide you with the Financial Year 2021 Annual Report for Ellerston Asian Investments Limited (EAI).
-Thank you for your continued support.
+I am pleased to provide you with the Financial Year 2022 Annual Report for Ellerston Asian Investments Limited (EAI or the Company).
+On behalf of the Board, we thank you for your continued support.

 EAI was launched in the belief that every investment portfolio should have at least some exposure to Asia.
-Asia remains the best structural growth story in the world and, while COVID-19 has created economic challenges globally, the underlying drivers of the structural growth in Asia are still in place.
-As such, we expect Asia to enjoy the strongest post-COVID economic growth globally led by China and India.
+We continue to believe that Asia remains the best structural growth story in the world and, while COVID-19 continues to create economic challenges globally, the underlying drivers of the structural growth in Asia are still in place.